EthanID/i3-setmod/README.md

 ## Installation

-Clone, and unpack i3-setmod if necessary. `cd` into i3-setmod and run build with `sudo ./build`.
+Clone, and unpack i3-setmod if necessary. `cd` into i3-setmod and run build with `sudo make install`.
+Likewise i3-setmod can be uninstalled with `sudo make uninstall`.

 ## Usage